 Applications for the Opportunity Scholarship are currently CLOSED.
-Applications for the 2022 scholarship will open in late autumn 2021.
+Applications for 2023 will open in November 2022.

 Scholarships must be taken in the year in which they are offered.
 A scholarship cannot be deferred or carried over from one year to the next.